kearutherford/BerkeleyForestsAnalytics/README.md

       0 (no slope).

-3.  `sp_codes` Specifies whether the species column in tree_data follows the four-letter code or FIA naming convention (see species code tables below).
+3.  `sp_codes` Specifies whether the species column in tree_data follows the four-letter code or FIA naming convention (see “Species code tables” section in “Background information for tree biomass estimations” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.

 4.  `units` Specifies whether the input data are in metric (centimeters, meters, and trees per hectare) or imperial (inches, feet, and trees